 How should I deal with habitual lying?

 First, lead by example by not telling lies.
 Stress the importance of truth telling, even if the truth is ‘bad’ and reinforce this value by having harsher consequences for the lying rather than for the offense.
 Encourage your child to think before speaking.
 Respond to lying with a confrontation that minimizes the chance for denial or debate about truthfulness and maximizes personal responsibility such as, “that may be how you see it or how you wish it was, but that’s not how others view it.”
-Offer the opportunity to tell the truth even when a lie has been told by suggesting, “think of another way to tell me with as much accuracy as possible.”d to sleep alone?
+Offer the opportunity to tell the truth even when a lie has been told by suggesting, “think of another way to tell me with as much honesty as possible.”d to sleep alone?

 How can I get my child to sleep alone?